v-gajjar/minesweeper-docs/src/content/docs/reference/coding-standards.md

 ---

-## 9. Documentation and Comments
+## 9. Documentation & Comments

+- Keep code self-explanatory
-- Keep code self-explanatory; comment only when necessary.
+- Comment only when needed for clarity
-- Use JSDoc-style comments for complex functions or interfaces.
+- Use JSDoc for complex functions or interfaces
-- Update inline documentation when logic changes.
+- Update comments when logic changes

 ---

 ## 10. Pull Requests

-- Ensure all lint, test, and format checks pass.
+- Ensure lint, format, and tests pass
-- Include screenshots for UI changes.
+- Include screenshots for UI changes
-- Reference related issues in the PR description.
+- Reference related issues
-- Keep changes small and focused.
+- Keep PRs small and focused